Chock and Bates defend title, win 4th U.S. ice dance gold

 The recently engaged couple has medaled at nationals in every season since 2013.
 That’s 11 straight years, which matches former training mates Madison Hubbell and Zachary Donohue (2012-22) for the most consecutive years on the U.S. ice dance podium.

-In a free dance inspired by the relationship between fire and air that was languid and sizzling, Chock and Bates earned near-perfect scores on their program components, which account for skating skills and artistry.
+In a free dance inspired by the relationship between the elements of fire and air that was both languid and sizzling, Chock and Bates earned near-perfect scores on their program components, which account for skating skills and artistry.

+“We’re very happy with the way that the program has developed since the beginning of the season, and it’s found its groove,” Chock said.
+“We’ve let the program speak to us, and we’ve evolved with it.
+We’ve not been afraid to adapt and work with our new material and keep pushing ourselves to create something that we feel is really special.”

 Chock and Bates, Hubbell and Donohue, and Kaitlin Hawayek and Jean-Luc Baker have occupied the top three spots on the podium for the past four years.
 But Hubbell and Donohue retired and Hawayek and Baker withdrew from nationals to prioritize their physical and mental health.